GaryFaubert/DiscoverSubnet/README.md

 #### SNMP Devices Not Detected
 - **Cause**: Incorrect community string or SNMP disabled
 - **Solution**:
+  - The tool automatically tries "public" first, then each of your specified community strings in order
+  - Try multiple community strings separated by commas: `medialinks, custom, private`
-  - Verify SNMP community string with network administrator
+  - Verify SNMP community strings with network administrator
   - Check if SNMP is enabled on target devices
+  - Enable Verbose diagnostic logging to see detailed SNMP attempts and which community succeeded
-  - Application will continue with ping-only detection
+  - Application will continue with ping-only detection if all SNMP communities fail

 #### Slow Scanning Performance
 - **Cause**: Too few parallel scans or network congestion